adbar/trafilatura/docs/usage-cli.rst

 Link discovery can be performed over `web feeds <https://en.wikipedia.org/wiki/Web_feed>`_ (Atom and RSS) or `sitemaps <https://en.wikipedia.org/wiki/Sitemaps>`_.

+Both homepages and particular sitemaps or feed URLs can be used as input.

 The ``--list`` option is useful to list URLs prior to processing.

-URLs can be gathered straight from the homepage (using heuristics) or using a particular URL if it is already known.
+This option can be combined with an input file (``-i``) containing a list of sources which will then be processed in parallel.

+For more information please refer to the `tutorial on content discovery <tutorial0.html#content-discovery>`_.

 Feeds
 ^^^^^